riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ```

 We were asked to trasform the current version of the library into a multithreaded one and avoiding to modify the multiplication operation.
 After that we were asked to parallelise only on non-repeated indexes of the tensors.
 We solved the problem by the mean of standard threads provided by the c++ standard library.
-Plus we also used a testing library developed by some students during this course available on github (see the references).

 ## 2 The move assignment operator